ckc9759/CTF_resources/CRYPTO/RSA/Different attacks/Known factors attack/readme.md

-IF the n given is a known one from the database then we can use this attack
+If the n of RSA is known and we can find even one of the factors, then we can decrypt the message of rsa using the following script.

 ```py
 from Crypto.Util.number import *